GeorgesKhabbaz/BabiHost-QA/README.md

 # BabiHost Project

 Welcome to the BabiHost QA Repository!
 This repository serves as the central hub for all quality assurance activities related to the BabiHost project.
-Here, you’ll find comprehensive test cases, documentation, and other QA assets designed to ensure the highest standards of software quality and reliability.
+Here, you’ll find comprehensive test cases, documentation, bug reports, and other QA assets designed to ensure the highest standards of software quality and reliability.

 ---